ewhicher/boomer/content/collections/pages/innovation-generator.md

         text: 'How to use it:'
       -
         type: text
-        text: " Hover over a block for a suggested engagement opportunity for that Mindset.
+        text: " Hover over a block for a suggested engagement opportunity for that Persona.
 Where available 'Click for more'.
-Download the blank worksheet to help you conduct a gap analysis - you will identify existing opportunities and gaps in your portfolio for engaging Gen Z. "
+Download the blank worksheet to help you conduct a gap analysis - you will identify existing opportunities and gaps in your portfolio for engaging Boomer Women. "
 download_text: 'Download worksheet here'
 download: build-something-new-for-gen-z-grid-game.pdf
-published: true
 ---